smogon/damage-calc/README.md

 gen6-damage-calc
 ================

-Damage Calculator for Gen 6
+Damage Calculator for Gen 6.

-# You can change history, but you're in for a bad time if you do...
+Written by Honko.
+ORAS update by gamut-was-taken.
+PS theme by Zarel.